Open science archive // Stellar spectroscopy // Exoplanetary chemistry

 A systematic archive documenting the elemental chemistry of exoplanetary systems — measuring what stars are made of, and using that chemistry to understand what their planets are made of too.

-Currently indexed: 1 system (55 Cancri / Copernicus) · More systems added as analysis completes
+Currently indexed: 12 systems · More added as analysis completes

-A metal-rich K dwarf 40.9 light years away hosting five planets, including Janssen — a lava-covered super-Earth with CO₂ atmosphere detected by JWST.
-The C/O ratio of this star remains scientifically contested.
+A metal-rich K dwarf hosting five planets including Janssen — a lava super-Earth with a possible CO₂ atmosphere (JWST 2024).
+The C/O ratio of this star remains contested.
 We are measuring it.

 HARPS spectra at R~115,000.
 Each absorption line in the stellar photosphere is a fingerprint of one element at one temperature and pressure.